ADU-21/myspringmvc/README.md

 # My Spring MVC
- This is a simple spring mvc demo for practice
+ This is a simple spring mvc demo for featureToggles